PsuAstro528/lab2/README.md

 Remember, that you need follow the provided link to create your own private copy of this lab's repository on GitHub.com.
 See the
 [help on the course website](https://psuastro528.github.io/Fall2025/tips) for instructions on getting setup to use Lynx, cloning, commiting, pushing and submiting your work

-## Exercise 1:  Benchmarking Code, Big-O notation, Compute vs Memory Limits
+## Exercise 1:  Computational Costs of Linear Algebra
-- Goal 1: Benchmark functions accurately
-- Goal 2: Predict cost of an algorithm based on Big-O notation
+- Goal 1: Predict cost of an algorithm based on Big-O notation
-- Goal 3: Identify real world complications that affect scaling
+- Goal 2: Identify real world complications that affect scaling

 From your Pluto notebook server, work through ex1.jl.